-- The size of the loans would equal 250% of an employer’s average monthly payroll, with a maximum loan amount of $10 million.
+- The size of the loans equals 250% of an employer’s average monthly payroll, with a maximum loan amount of $10 million.

 - Costs of participation will be reduced thanks to fee waivers, automatic deferment of payments of up to one year, and no prepayment penalties.

-- Unlike typical SBA 7(a) loans, no “credit elsewhere” test, personal guarantee, or collateral will be required.
+- Unlike typical SBA 7(a) loans, no “credit elsewhere” test, personal guarantees, or collateral are required.

 - During the emergency loan period, interest rates will be set at 1%.

-- The amount of the loan that is forgiven may be reduced if the employer reduces its workforce (or salary or wages paid to their workforce) during the eight-week covered period.
+- The amount of the loan that is forgiven may be reduced if the employer reduces its workforce (or salary or wages paid to their workforce) during the 24-week covered period.
+(Note that this covered period was just eight weeks before the passage of the PPP Flexibility Act.)
 That reduction can be avoided if the employer rehires or increases pay within a certain time period.

 - SBA Express loan amounts are increased from $350,000 to $1 million.

 These loans are 100% guaranteed by the federal government through the end of 2020, at which point loans over $150,000 will have a 75% guarantee and loans under $150,000 will have an 85% guarantee.

 Loans are available through SBA-certified lenders.